rehmanz/salt-reactors-demo/README.md

     vagrant ssh master
     ```

-2. Salt Reactors allows you to define a specific event tag and associated reaction(s).
+2. Salt Reactors allows you to define a specific events tag and associated reaction(s).
 This can be seen in Salt master `/etc/salt/master` config file.
     ```yml
     reactor:
       - 'salt/demo/minion1/full_logs':